Health and Safety

 - Identify and describe industry best practices displayed during the pandemic response; and

 - Review and complete an overall assessment of the state's response to the pandemic in nursing homes and assisted living facilities.

-An interim report is due to the state in mid-August, and the final report is due by the end of September 2020.
+An interim report was delivered to the state in mid-August and the final report was delivered at the end of September.

 Documents Delivered to the State by Mathematica

-Connecticut Department of Public Health presentation to legislators on Mathematica's interim report:
+Connecticut Department of Public Health presentation to legislators on Mathematica's interim report (August 14, 2020):